AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 - N1 is a call on a traversal function and the actual traversed parameter of the call potentially overlaps N2 (or vice versa).

+[Note that for a given name N which denotes an object of an access type, the names N and N.all potentially overlap.
+Access value dereferencing is treated, for purposes of this definition, like record component selection or array indexing.]

 The prefix and the name that are potential aliases are called the *potentially aliased parts* of the potentially overlapping names.